 Small business owners considering CRM software may need a solution that helps manage a sales team, handles marketing and customer service tasks, and stores data on partners and vendors, and customers.
 An established small business may also employ more software than a startup, making integrations an important feature in a CRM solution.

 A mid-sized business may have a greater emphasis on growing revenue and increasing efficiency than a smaller one.
 This brings the business intelligence side of a CRM into focus, making a CRM solution with advanced analytics and reporting tools ideal.
 Mid-sized companies also tend to have more sophisticated IT operations than smaller businesses.
 For this, they need a CRM with more advanced integration and customization features.

 For real estate businesses, a CRM serves an important role as a lead generation tool.
 When a homebuyer contacts a real estate agent expressing an interest in property, the chances of making a sale drop quickly if the agent does not respond immediately.
 A real estate CRM should allow realtors to manage communications with prospects in a single interface from their mobile devices in order to respond quickly to inquiries.

 Travel agents need a CRM solution that can handle a diverse range of data.
-In addition to storing customer's preferences, a travel agency CRM needs to store information about flights, hotel bookings, itineraries and all items associated with travel.
+In addition to storing customer's preferences, a travel agency CRM needs to store information about flights, hotel bookings, itineraries, and all items associated with travel.
 A solution supporting this should be easily customized to help travel agents view all relevant information in one place.

 Travel agency CRMs should also help agents deliver superior customer service.
 CRM task management features can help agents keep track of trip to-do lists and send schedule reminders to ensure that customers have an enjoyable experience from the minute they book.
-A CRM can also support customer service by tailoring post-booking information such as resort guides, restaurant reviews and the best places to visit.
-Delivering such a personalized customer experience, from enquiry through to post-trip feedback, can all be delivered and monitored through CRM software to boost loyalty and referrals.
+A CRM can also support customer service by tailoring post-booking information such as resort guides, restaurant reviews, and best places to visit.
+Delivering such a personalized customer experience, from enquiry through to post-trip feedback, can all be delivered and monitored through a CRM to boost loyalty and referrals.